johndeighan/mapper/Mapper.md

-class StringInput
+class Mapper
 =================

-A StringInput object is a subclass of StringFetcher, and is therefore constructed from a block (i.e. a multi-line string) and an optional source.
+A Mapper object is a subclass of StringFetcher, and is therefore constructed from a block (i.e. a multi-line string) and an optional source.
 It has the following features: